alesveselka/Q/docs/notes.md

 * Also test the stationarity of the vehicles themselves, because their statistical significance is usually higher and also indicate if strategy will be profitable, not only based on backtest alone.
+* Pareto-Levy distribution as approximation for return distribution (instead of Gaussian)

 ###Misc